-In all the years I’ve personally used a Professional Photographer, not one has really taken the time to get to know about me or my family that s(h)e will be photographing.
+In all the years I’ve personally used a Professional Photographer, not one has really taken the time to get to know about me or my family before photographing all of us.
 I also admit this wasn’t my practice when I first started out either.
-But it dawned on me…how am I going to truly connect with my clients to pull off a candid lifetyle shoot if I didn’t know much about who they are?
-Look, I’m not talking about making them write a full on autobiography.
-I’m simply referring to asking a few questions that ask their likes/dislikes, hobbies, interests, and personality traits that will help me understand how to capture them.
+But it dawned on me…how am I going to truly connect with my clients to pull off a candid lifestyle shoot if I didn’t know much about who they are?
+Don’t worry, we don’t need to become intimate friends where we know each other’s every fetish or tick.
+I’m simply referring to asking a few questions that clues me into your likes/dislikes, hobbies, interests, and personality traits that will help me understand how to capture them.

 I hated walking in totally blind to who I was going to meet.
 I wanted to know kiddos’ names, ages, favorite toys or songs.
 I wanted to know about the dad’s interests, what he does for fun and where he likes to go on weekends!
 I mean come on…the Dads matter too!
 Often times I feel because we family photographers mainly market to the moms/women, the dads/husbands kinda fall to the wayside!
 So now I email over a short questionnaire (which asks questions to the mom AND dad) along with my session agreement as soon as a client books with me.